nixoz/cdndocs/docs/portal/certificates/managing-certificates.md

 # Downloading a CSR

 A certificate signing request (CSR) is a file that contains information a certificate authority (CA) needs to create and digitally sign a TLS certificate.
-If your website uses a CA certificate, you can generate a CSR through CDN360 to test your configuration.
+CDN360 allows you to download the CSR that corresponds to the latest version of each certificate.
+You can send this CSR to apply for a new certificate from a CA and come back to upload the CA-signed certificate as a new version.

 **Note**: To download a CSR, the certificate must show **Owned** in the **Ownership** column.